Kōji Wada (actor): Career

 In 1959, Wada was scouted and joined Nikkatsu Company at the age of 15.
 Wada's film debut was the 1959 film Mugon no Rantō directed by Katsumi Nishikawa.
 In 1971, he left Nikkatsu and became a freelance actor.
 As a freelance actor he appeared in supporting roles in such films as The Street Fighter's Last Revenge, New Battles Without Honor and Humanity: Last Days of the Boss.

+Death

+In December 1984, he complained of his first discomfort, saying that his stomach hurt, but he disguised it with medication.
+On June 1, 1985, he finally couldn't stand it anymore and went to the hospital, where he was admitted to the hospital urgently.
+At the end of the year, he miraculously recovered and was temporarily discharged from the hospital and resumed his activities.
+After a short hiatus, he returned to Ooka Echizen and recorded his last recording, Nagusame, but in 1986, his health deteriorated again.
+He was hospitalized for 10 days from February 14, and after that, the situation continued to fluctuate.
+On May 15, he appeared on "Hiroshi Sakai's Rumor Studio" (NTV system), and was readmitted to the hospital on May 17, two days after performing "Nagusame".
+He died of stomach cancer on July 6, 1986, at the age of 42, under the care of his wife.